Interjurisdictional Support Orders

 - Asia – Hong Kong, Republic of Singapore

-, which is called 'ISO' for short.
-Each of the reciprocating jurisdictions has very similar ISO laws.
+The BC law about reciprocity is the Interjurisdictional Support Orders Act, which is called 'ISO' for short.
+Each of the reciprocating jurisdictions has similar ISO laws.
 Using ISO, you can apply for a support order in one of the reciprocating jurisdictions without having to go there.
 You can also apply to change an existing support order.
 A person in one of the reciprocating jurisdictions can do the same thing.
 The person making the application does not usually have to go to court – the respondent (the person in the reciprocating jurisdiction) goes to court to respond to the application.

 If you are applying to change an order made under Canada's Divorce Act, this application process doesn't apply to you.
 The Divorce Act is a federal law.
 It has its own rules about making and changing its orders.
 All applications must be made to the Supreme Court of the province.
 You may wish to contact a Family Justice Centre for free information or talk to a lawyer if you want to change your Divorce Act order.